 Process Service : What is Process Service and should I hire someone to serve my legal documents?

-• No license required for Process Server
+• No license is required for Process Servers.

 • Serving process to a corporation may be accomplished by delivering a copy to the authorized agent of the corporation.